 Outside of the Stocked Trout portion of the stream, Jacobs Creek is open to fishing year round.
 Of course there are seasons and limits on species like bass.
 You can fish with up to three rods, with no limit on the number of hooks per rod.
-Fishing in the entirety of Millers Run can be done with traditional angling methods using bait, lures, and flies.
+Fishing in the entirety of Jacobs Creek can be done with traditional angling methods using bait, lures, and flies.

 To the best of my knowledge, this is accurate as of the time of writing.
 Of course regulations are subject to change.
 For current regulations be sure to check the Pennsylvania Fish Commission website.